Homemade Peach Compote

 As someone who’s been known to scramble, I like to make things easy on myself, and to do this with brunch, I want to have a PLAN to stick to.

-Here are some tricks for preparing for brunch with this compote:
+Here are some tricks for preparing for brunch with this versatile recipe:

-• If you’re hosting a lot of folks, double or triple the recipe.
-This compote is always a smash, so you’ll want to make sure to have enough.
+- If you’re hosting a lot of folks, make a double or triple batch of peach compote.
+It’s always a smash, so you’ll want to make sure to have enough.

 Frequently Asked Questions